TvN (Asian TV channel)

-tvN (formerly known as Channel M) is a Southeast Asian pay television channel managed by CJ ENM HK.
-It broadcasts a variety of South Korean TV series and shows from the CJ ENM TV networks (which includes the South Korean channel of the same name, as well as Mnet, OCN and others), with a number of original shows made for the Southeast Asian version.
+tvN (formerly Channel M) is a Southeast Asian pay television channel managed by CJ ENM HK.
+It broadcasts a variety of South Korean TV series and shows from the CJ ENM TV networks (which includes the South Korean channel of the same name, as well as Mnet, OCN and others). number of original shows were made for the Southeast Asian version.

 History

 tvN

-The channel was firstly launched on October 26, 2009, as tvN and was later rebranded as Channel M (Mnet Asia) on November 23, 2012, which serves K-POP and K-Variety.
-It reverted to tvN on June 3, 2016, which also carried dramas from CJ E&M's sister channels.
+The channel was launched on October 26, 2009, as tvN before it was rebranded as Channel M (Mnet Asia) on November 23, 2012, which serves K-POP and K-Variety.
+It reverted back to tvN on June 3, 2016.

-The channel is available in the Philippines, where it is distributed by Creative Programs of ABS-CBN Corporation when their sister cable provider Sky Cable stopped airing the channel in the Philippines starting September 1, 2021.
-However, it's still available through PLDT's Cignal and Smart GigaPlay.
-(Smart GigaPlay got the Premium Feed before Cignal TV to replace their feed on November 1, 2023) In 2024, tvN has been added on TAP Digital Media Ventures Corporation's streaming platform Blast TV, and since then has been distributing the channel by TAP DMV to local pay TV providers in key provinces in the Philippines.
+The channel is available in the Philippines, where it is distributed by Creative Programs of ABS-CBN Corporation.
+Their sister cable provider Sky Cable stopped airing the channel in the Philippines starting September 1, 2021.
+However, it is available through PLDT's Cignal and Smart GigaPlay.
+(Smart GigaPlay got the Premium Feed before Cignal TV to replace their feed on November 1, 2023) In 2024, tvN was added on TAP Digital Media Ventures Corporation's streaming platform Blast TV, and is distributed by TAP DMV to local pay TV providers in key provinces.

-In 2025, TVN Asia (Premium Feed) in the Philippines broadcasting in 2 premium feed only available on Cignal TV (Satellite) and Blast TV (Streaming Platform).

-Cignal TV (Satellite) - During 2022–2024, Cignal TV (Satellite) was broadcasting a premium feed (from Singapore) with Chinese and English subtitles.
-In January 2025, Cignal TV (Satellite) switch the programming feed from Singapore feed to Malaysia/Indonesia feed with local advertisements from Malaysia/Indonesia (products and promotion) and pop-up advertisements coming from the satellite provider Cignal TV.

-Blast TV (Streaming Platform and Satellite TapDMV) - The streaming platform is currently broadcasting premium feed (Singapore) with Chinese and English subtitles with local advertisements from Singapore products and promotions.

-In Singapore Feed (Premium Channel), the channel shows a different Korean blockbuster movies all genre since TVN Movies is not available on major cable/satellite in Singapore although TVN Movies was available before on StarHub and now TVN Movies is now exclusively available on VIU streaming platform in Singapore.

-The channel was closed down in Vietnam on July 2, 2018 (as tvBlue, although the channel has relaunched with contents from other broadcasters).
+The channel was closed in Vietnam on July 2, 2018 (as tvBlue, although the channel relaunched with content from other broadcasters).